PelionIoT/workflows-with-secure-device-access-client/README.md

     git am ../patches/*
     ```

-1. Configure the BLE interface by providing the values to the parameters defined in `ble-config.h`.
+1. Configure the BLE interface by setting values for the parameters defined in `ble-config.h`.

     Note: `BLE_PACKET_SIZE` should be 12 to 232 bytes.
 We recommend you use a large packet size to reduce the number of BLE packets, increase throughput and reduce power consumption.